grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

   local (non-Android) computer.

 For AGP 7.x, it's recommended to use Java 11 - 20 to avoid DexWorkAction / D8 issues.
-Java 21+ (which produces bytecode version 65+) is not supported by AGP 7.x and will cause build failures due to bytecode incompatibility.
+Java 21+ (which produces bytecode version 65+) is not supported by AGP 7.x and will result in build failures due to bytecode incompatibility.
 AGP 7.x supports up to bytecode version 61.
 Note that AGP 8.x and later explicitly require Java 17 as the minimum version.{{% /alert %}}

 ### Get the example code